Capital One is officially in the airport lounge business … in a big way.

-While the footprint of Capital One’s lounge network is small right now, Venture X cardholders have access to 1,200-plus other lounges across the globe.
+While the footprint of the Capital One airport lounge network is small right now, Venture X cardholders have access to 1,200-plus other lounges across the globe.

 Venture X cardholders also get a Priority Pass membership, with complimentary access for the cardholder and two guests into any Priority Pass lounge.
 Plus, membership through Venture X will also get you comped meals at Priority Pass airport restaurants – a benefit that other cards like Amex have cut.

 Additionally, in June 2022, Capital One also added access to Plaza Premium Lounges, opening the doors to dozens more lounges abroad and at home.
 The Plaza Premium name also includes Virgin Atlantic Clubhouse lounges in four U.S. airports like New York City (JFK) and Washington, D.C.-Dulles (IAD); several lounges at the Cancún (CUN) airport; and Avianca lounges throughout Colombia.
 Here’s the full list of lounges you can also get into with a Venture X Card.

 Two Free Annual Passes & Discounted Rates for Venture